There are lots of reasons why your AC system freezes up.

 Malfunctioning blower motor or relay—A blower motor working at the wrong speed or not running at all can create freezing.
 It may also be irregular, going at maximum speed and slowing down after it heats up.
 Or a relay could cause it to run one time and not the subsequent time.
 In either situation, you will need to call Neal Harris Service Experts to fix the issue.

-Requesting regular AC maintenance or heat pump maintenance can help you bypass this problem.
+Requesting regular AC maintenance can help you bypass this problem.
 Our technicians will meticulously check and clean your system, which often allows us to discover little troubles before they turn into major troubles.